qmlbook/qmlbook/docs/modelview/modelview.rst

     :start-after: M2>>
     :end-before: <<M2

 The delegate itself can carry an implicit size through the ``implicitWidth`` and ``implicitHeight``.
 This is what we do in the example below.
-The actual data contents, i.e. ``display``, depends on what the model exposes.
+The actual data contents, i.e. the data returned from the model's ``display`` role.

 .. literalinclude:: src/tableview/main.qml
     :start-after: M3>>